AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-set-group-members.md

 ---
 description: Sets the group membership of users that belong to a specific company.
-seo-description: Sets the group membership of users that belong to a specific company.
-seo-title: setGroupMembers

 solution: Experience Manager
 title: setGroupMembers
-uuid: fe6585ef-a4b3-4b3c-95d0-624017650497

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---